 On the other hand, there is another type of research activity, generally neglected, that has considerable potential.
 I am thinking here of the limited but related research activities, the bits and pieces of research, that can be carried out at the county, school, and classroom level.
 Technical guidance is needed, certainly, to help in research design, interpretation, and reporting.
-We have hundreds of people in our profession here in Florida who are capable of carrying out research projects at the operating level as a part of their regular job responsibility with little or no extra cost.
-Encouragement and some technical assistance is needed-mostly encouragement.
+We have hundreds of people in our profession here in Florida who are capable of carrying out research projects at the operating level as a part of their regular job responsibility with little or no needed--mostly encouragement.
 This should be provided by state department of education personnel or by university personnel under some sort of contractual or cooperative arrangement.
 This is not university research and local researchers would not be exploited as a tool to get legwork done cheaply.